verbb/formie/docs/getting-elements/form-queries.md

 | `'not foo'` | not of a template with a handle of `foo`.
 | `['foo', 'bar']` | of a template with a handle of `foo` or `bar`.
 | `['not', 'foo', 'bar']` | not of a template with a handle of `foo` or `bar`.
-| an [FormTemplate](docs:developers/form-template) object | of a template represented by the object.
+| a Form Template object | of a template represented by the object.

 ::: code
 ```twig